How to Apply

 Overview: New graduate students are admitted directly into faculty laboratories, so it is essential for prospective students to contact faculty directly about openings and research interests (see below for advice).
 After the December 1st deadline, applications are reviewed by individual faculty, who then nominate prospective students to the admissions committee for interviews, which occurs in January.
 The majority of students selected for interviews have at least some email contact with potential faculty mentors before applications are submitted.

-• January 8, 2024 Interview invitations will be emailed to interview candidates (interviews are required for admission)
+• Early January Interview invitations will be emailed to interview candidates (interviews are required for admission)

-• February 2, 2024 In-person Interviews (international applicants may interview via Zoom)
+• Late January/Early February In-person Interviews (international applicants may interview via Zoom)

-• February 29, 2024 Admissions offer letters sent via email
+• Late February Admissions offer letters sent via email

 IMPORTANT NOTICE: